Practical guidance for supporting aging parents with dignity,

 responsibility, you're in good company.
 By 2030, an estimated

-1.4 billion people worldwide will be 60 or older, which
+1.4 billion people worldwide will be 60 or older,

 Many people in this situation are part of the "sandwich

 generation"—caring for children and elders at the same time.
-Knowing you
+Knowing

-more about these
+can learn more about these

 global aging trends on WHO.int.